SYNCRAFT-GITHUB/mainsail/README.md

 ## Credit and Sources

 This is a legal modification of mainsail adapted for Syncraft printers.
 All rights are reserved to the original creators of the Software, under the AGPL-3.0 use and distribution license.
-If you want to see the original repository or the proper creators, access the official repository
+If you want to see the original repository or the proper creators, access the official repository with the link below.

 [Official Repository](https://github.com/mainsail-crew/mainsail)